R4ULtv/athas-builds/README.md

 1.  **Scheduled Trigger:** A workflow runs every night at midnight (UTC).
 2.  **Fetch Latest Code:** It identifies the latest commit on the `master` branch of the official `athasdev/athas` repository.
-3.  **Build Application:** A reusable workflow compiles the Tauri application for both Windows and Linux, creating the necessary installers.
+3.  **Build Application:** A reusable workflow compiles the Tauri application for Windows, Linux, and macOS, creating the necessary installers.
 4.  **Create Release:** Once the builds are complete, another workflow publishes them to a new GitHub Release, making them available for download.

 ## About Athas